pishoyg/coptic/README.md

    Move them to README files when more visibility is warranted.
 Delete them when they are deemed irrelevant.

+1. `flashcards/main.py` is slow due to the file and image manipulation it performs (based on `cProfile` output).
+Consider speeding that up, somehow!

 ### Diplomacy TODO's